 Best Mosquito Repellents For Costa Rica

-I reccommend that you bring your own mosquito repellent to Costa Rica because generally the brands we find in the US are muchmore expensive in country.
+I recommend that you bring your mosquito repellent to Costa Rica because generally, the brands we find in the US are much more expensive in Costa Rican than in the United States.
 I have tested the following:

 My personal favorite is ParaKito for the kids.
 They come in reusable nylon bands you can place on your wrist or ankle.
 Each band has a place to add a small pellet with repellent, and each pellet lasts up to three weeks.

 They also have an amazing roller ball for extra protection.
 We used these with the kids in the deep deep rainforest at Casitas Tenorio and never got one bite.
 The owner even ordered some for her kids because she said she’d never seen anything work so well.
 I highly, recommend them!

 Costa Rican Bug Spray